Burbinox/developer-bible/DevOps/AWS/README.md

 ## IAM Roles <a name="iam_roles"></a>
 Permissions granted to AWS services, e.g. EC2, Lambda.

+## Lambda <a name="lambda"></a>
+AWS Lambda scales CPU power in proportion to the memory setting (RAM).

+## Lambda layers <a name="lambda_layers"></a>
+A Lambda layer is a .zip file archive that contains common code, data or libraries (numpy, pandas etc.).
+Reasons why you can consider using layers:
+- Reduce the size of your deployment packages.
+- Separate core function logic from dependencies.
+- Share dependencies across multiple functions.

 ## Load balancer <a name="load_balancer"></a>
 Its purpose is to distribute incoming network traffic across multiple targets, such as EC2 instances and containers, in order to improve the availability and scalability of your application.